Don’t Be Afraid of Clinical Trials

 Learn as much as you can.
 Before you sign up for a clinical trial, make sure you understand exactly what treatment is being offered and how it differs from the standard treatment available for your cancer.
 Ask about new or possibly unique side effects of the treatment that is being studied.
 This information will help you make an informed decision.
 It is important to discuss the trial with your health care providers before committing to a study.

-Understand what your insurance covers and doesn’t cover.
+Learn what your insurance covers and doesn’t cover.
 Many medical insurance companies do not include coverage for doctors, treatments or other expenses related to clinical trials.
 While the clinic or hospital running the trial will cover the cost of any drugs under study, you might need to advocate for reimbursement from your insurer for coverage for the other costs associated with the trial.
 Be sure to discuss with your insurance provider what they will cover before being a participant in a study.
 This will give you a chance to know ahead of time what things you are financially responsible for.

 Learn about your rights and protections.
 People who take part in clinical trials have rights and protections to make sure their privacy and well-being are maintained.
 For example, all study participants must sign an “informed consent” document.
 This document states that they have a full knowledge and understanding of the study, and of any possible risks and benefits.
 Participants also have the right to drop out of any clinical trial at any time.
 If you have any concerns about safety, always talk to the clinical trial staff.